 - You can now easily recreate requests which have been rejected by another user or which have failed.
 This can be done from the request dialog.
 For more information, see Recreate a rejected or failed request.

 - You can now generate again and verify an address previously generated on the Ledger Vault instead of requesting a new one.
-For more information, see Generate a receive address.
+For more information, see Generate a receiving address.

 - The Help Center is now available at https://help.ledger.vault.com for both Administrators and Operators.

-- When generating a receive address for an account, you must now verify the address on your device before it’s shown on-screen.
+- When generating a receiving address for an account, you must now verify the address on your device before it’s shown on-screen.

 - Implemented a new database management system that improves the stability and performance of services reading the blockchain.

 - Fixed an issue where a balance of 0 was shown on the account dashboard during service downtime.
 From now on, the last known balance will be displayed while transactions are refreshed in the background.